Citizens Foundation

-The Citizens Foundation is a non-profit organization based in Reykjavík, Iceland and founded under Icelandic law.
-Its purpose is to promote electronic collaborative democracy around the globe and to develop the software needed for that purpose.
+The Citizens Foundation is a non-profit organization based in Reykjavík, Iceland, and founded under Icelandic law to promote electronic collaborative democracy around the globe and to develop the software needed for that purpose.
+The organization got its start when citizens were asked to crowdsource their constitution in 2010.
+In 2013 the foundation created the award-winning platform Better Reykjavík in collaboration with the Best party.

+History

 Its formation can be traced back to the Icelandic financial crash in 2008 when development of the software started although the Foundation itself wasn't formally founded until 2010.
 The main focus has been on developing a web based democracy tool called Open Active Democracy (OAD) which it uses for its democracy building projects which are: Better Reykjavík, Shadow Parliament (Iceland only) and the international project Your Priorities.

 Projects

 Shadow Parliament (Skuggaþing) opened formally in February 2010, imports all proposals from the Icelandic Parliament (Alþingi) and enables citizens to choose which proposals they support or oppose as well as allowing them to put forward their own proposals.
-The system received acclaim from the Icelandic blogosphere and over 2,000 citizens took part in using the system, including members of the Parliament.
-It has however not been used in any formal way by the Icelandic Parliament.
+The system received acclaim from the Icelandic blogosphere and over 2,000 citizens took part in using the system, including by individual members of the Parliament.